Basic approach

 Initiatives for hiring people with disabilities

+Futaba works proactively to hire people with disabilities in support of their independence and participation in society.
+With an employment rate of 2.79% in FY2024, we continue to exceed the statutory requirement of 2.5%.
 We provide training programs to improve understanding at the workplaces that people with disabilities will belong to, and they have an interview with the Human Resources Division on an individual basis, in order to improve their work environments.